2 in 1: Dish Liquid & Hand Wash

 Approx 500ml (can multiply recipe for bigger batches)

 FAQ's - great stuff to know!

 This is a pure soap that is made from olive oil, water & lye (caustic soda).
 Depending on the type of lye you can make liquid or hard soap.

 Absolutely!
 You can also experiment by adding other skin cleansing ingredients like Vitamin E, Shea Butter & Glycerine.
-If you have a foaming hand pump just leave out the Xanthan gum, you don't need to thicken it.

 What does Xanthan Gum do?

 It has a few functions but the main one is to thicken liquid solutions naturally.
 You will find it as a thickening agent in shampoos, conditioners, detergents & a lot of cosmetics.

 Can I add the xanthan gum without glycerine?

 Yes, but you will need to be extremely patient as it will be very lumpy & can take some time to whisk.
 If you do it this way, you may want to use a stick blender.
 Bearing in mind if you use a stick blender the mixture will foam up & almost double in size, so make sure your bowl is big enough.
 You may need to let it 'rest' overnight to reduce back down.

 Why do you mix glycerine with xanthan gum?